 The rule of thumb here, and for most cruise lines, is that the newest vessels with the shiniest bells and whistles will be the most expensive to book due to demand.
 Prices should taper from there, with the oldest ships in the fleet typically displaying the most reasonable fares.
 Ships in the same class should reflect similar pricing, dependent on where they are deployed.

-The DCL fleet is relatively small, with just five ships (some competitors have about six times that amount).
+The DCL fleet is relatively small, with just six ships by the end of 2024 (some competitors have about five times that amount).
+Disney Destiny is slated to join the fleet in December 2025, bumping that number up to seven ships.
 With that in mind, all of Disney’s ships are immaculately maintained and prices vary slightly based on age of the ship.

 Choosing a ship will probably come down to where you’re looking to sail.
 Though, each vessel has its own special design touches and exclusive venues, which keep guests coming back for more sailings on various ships.
 For example, Disney Wish is currently the only ship with a dinner theater based on the hit franchise “Frozen.”